 2.1 DEFINITIONS

+Corrected Unit Reactive Limit (CURL)

+The gross maximum physical capability of a Generation Resource to produce Reactive Power at each level of real power output, adjusted to reflect the effects of under-excitation limiters, over-excitation limiters, ambient temperature limitations, and any other physical characteristic of the Generation Resource that impacts the reactive output of the unit.

 2.2 ACRONYMS AND ABBREVIATIONS

+CURL Corrected Unit Reactive Limit

 3.15 Voltage Support

 (1) ERCOT, in coordination with the Transmission Service Providers (TSPs), shall establish and update, as necessary, the ERCOT System Voltage Profile and shall post it on the Market Information System (MIS) Secure Area.
 ERCOT, the interconnecting TSP, or that TSP’s agent, may modify the Voltage Set Point described in the Voltage Profile based on current system conditions.